 Fostering growth and development

-At Hillside World Academy, we recognize the value in fostering growth and development.
+At HWA International School, we recognize the value in fostering growth and development.
 Providing quality education at a young age ensures that we instill these values in our youth and help them carry it into their later years.

 The Kindergarten age is a crucial time of development for many children, which is why we’ve adopted a program that offers much of what kids need to get a leg up in their future careers and education.
 Kindergarten has been recognized by international standards of education as an important part of a child’s learning process.
-Teaching your child the basic life and social skills is of utmost significance to us at Hillside World Academy.
+Teaching your child the basic life and social skills is of utmost significance to us at HWA International School.
 It will be a pleasure to us to welcome your child in his/her early stage of learning.

-We can guarantee that your child will receive the best kindergarten education an educational institution of the country can offer.
-Nurturing, caring, and thinking future global leaders.
-That is what Hillside World Academy wants to encourage.
+Your child will be educated to be a nurturing, caring and reflective future global leader.
+That’s what Hwa International School wants to encourage.
+Singapore’s International Baccalaureate Primary School is a program that looks at developing bright and curious individuals and preparing them for the future.
 The IB Primary Years in Singapore is a program that looks to develop smart and curious individuals and prepare them for the future.
 Learn more about the program here!

 A day in their school life.
 Join us going through a day in the life of a HWA student.